pnp/blog/content/post/how-to-invite-external-users-to-a-sharepoint-site-or-microsoft.md

 {{< image alt="MSFormTrigger-ExternalUser.png" src="images/blog/how-to-invite-external-users-to-a-sharepoint-site-or-microsoft/MSFormTrigger-ExternalUser.png" >}}

-## Adaptive card for Teams Approval:
+## Adaptive card for Teams Approval

 For the Approval in Microsoft Teams, I have used a custom card created from the [Adaptive card designer](https://adaptivecards.io/designer/)